2012 Gatorade Duels: Race 1

-The race was restarted on lap 14, with Ambrose leading Denny Hamlin (both of whom opted not to make pit stops) Almirola, Stewart and Jamie McMurray.
-Hamlin passed Ambrose to take the lead one lap later.
-Stewart, with aid from Burton, took over the lead from Hamlin one lap later.
-Hamlin reclaimed the lead on lap 17 and McDowell moved into second place.
-Hamlin continued to maintain his lead over the next four laps while McMurray battled with Stewart for second.
-McDowell had fallen to eighth by lap 21, while Stewart continued in second by lap 25.
-On the 28th lap, McMurray tried an overtake around the outside of Hamlin for the lead at turn three but could not complete the maneuver, causing him to drop to eighth two laps later.
-As early as midway through the race, crew chiefs made requests to their drivers to conserve fuel.
+Ambrose led Denny Hamlin (both of whom chose not to pit), Almirola, Stewart, and Jamie McMurray when the race resumed on lap 14.
+One lap later, Hamlin passed Ambrose for the lead.
+Burton helped Stewart take the lead from Hamlin one lap later.
+Hamlin retook the lead on lap 17, while McDowell moved into second.
+Hamlin maintained his advantage for the next four laps while McMurray battled Stewart for second.
+McDowell had dropped to eighth place by lap 21, while Stewart continued in second by lap 25.
+McMurray was unable to complete a pass on the outside of Hamlin for the lead at turn three on the 28th lap, dropping him to eighth two laps later.
+Crew chiefs asked their drivers to conserve fuel as early as halfway through the race.
 On lap 32, the top five were Hamlin, Stewart, Harvick, Stenhouse and Ambrose.
 As the cars ran in single file, Edwards had dropped to 15th place one lap later.
 McDowell was told by his team to save fuel on lap 43.

-Green flag pit stops began on lap 44 when Hamlin and Ambrose stopped for tyres and fuel, allowing Stewart to assume the lead with Kevin Harvick in second and Stenhouse in third.
-After exiting pit lane following a pit stop and returning to racing speed, Michael Waltrip lost control of his car on the backstraightaway after driving from the side of the track onto the high banking on the race track, and crashed into the backstretch wall eight laps later.
-The incident caused the second caution to be shown as every driver except Stewart, Harvick and Edwards stopped for fuel.
-This enabled drivers who were not drafting the race leader and teams who were conserving fuel to finish the race to return to contention.
+Green flag pit stops began on lap 44 when Hamlin and Ambrose stopped for tyres and fuel, promoting Stewart to the lead with Harvick in second and Stenhouse in third.
+Waltrip lost control of his car on the backstraightaway after driving off the side of the track onto the high banking on the race circuit, and crashed into the backstretch wall eight laps later after leaving pit road and returning to racing speed.
+The incident prompted the second caution, as all drivers save Stewart, Harvick, and Edwards stopped for fuel.
+This allowed drivers who were not drafting the race leader and teams that were conserving fuel to finish the race to return to contention.
 Stewart, Harvick and Edwards led at the lap 57 restart.
-Two laps later, Earnhardt and Edwards temporarily moved to the front of the field but Stewart retook the lead on the same lap.
+Two laps later, Earnhardt and Edwards temporarily moved to first and second places but Stewart retook the lead on the same lap.